 - you know who will care for them as their own

 - who can afford to do so

 - whose lifestyle and beliefs are not too different from your own.

 Your death will bring disruption in your children’s lives but you can minimize this.
 Simply select someone who will love your children as much as you do.

 Whom you choose to leave your assets to is up to you.
-However, if you have children, you may want to select their guardian as the beneficiary of most of your assets.
+However, if you have children, the best course of action is to create a trust that will cover their care.

-However, if you feel iffy about leaving assets to someone other than your children, speak to the attorney handling your will.
-They should be able to set up a way to monitor your funds and make sure they are being used as intended.
+Speak to the attorney handling your will.
+They should be able to set this up for you so that your funds are being used as intended.